Periodontal Therapy in Birmingham, MI

 - Better overall health: Research has shown a link between gum disease and other health issues, such as heart disease, stroke, and diabetes.

 - Increased confidence: Healthy gums and teeth can give you a brighter, more confident smile.

-At Premier Birmingham Dentistry, we offer an effective treatment for patients suffering from mild to moderate cases of gum disease called scaling and root planing, or deep cleaning.
-During this procedure, Dr. Stone will thoroughly clean out the gums and remove any plaque and tartar build-up from beneath the gums.
+At Premier Birmingham Dentistry, we offer an effective treatment for patients suffering from mild to moderate cases of gum disease called scaling and root planing.
+During this deep-cleaning procedure, Dr. Stone will thoroughly remove any plaque and tartar build-up from beneath the gums.

 After the scaling portion of the treatment is complete, we’ll smooth out the tooth roots in the root planing portion.
 We employ this method to prevent bacteria from settling into the cleaned area and encourage gum reattachment.
 Dr. Stone also uses ARESTIN® antibiotics in deep pockets to reduce pocket size.

 Depending on the severity of your gum disease, we may recommend multiple scaling and root planing appointments to ensure the infection is completely eliminated.
 These procedures can help promote healing and restore the health of your gums.